All Episodes

 I agree with you on that.

-Well that's the one time I really agree with you.
+That's the one time I really agree with you.

-So that's what you're doing.
+So that's what you're driving.

 Your policy in Iraq differs from mine, and you think I'm wrong about it.